Fifteen (novel): Plot

 Jane Purdy is a 15-year-old student at Woodmont High School in California.
 She dreams of having a boyfriend like blonde, popular, and sophisticated 16-year-old Marcy Stokes has.
 Jane feels somewhat left out of social circles at her high school, and envies the more popular girls who go out on dates, seem more confident and wear more expensive clothes.

 One day while babysitting, Jane meets 16-year-old Stan Crandall, who is a delivery boy for a pet-food store.
 Jane is immediately attracted to Stan, although she does not believe that he will be attracted to her, because she is ordinary.
 However, Stan calls her later and asks her out on a date to the movies.

 After school begins, Jane learns that Stan has another date named Bitsy for the first school dance.
-Jane is extremely upset, but it turns out that Stan asked Bitsy to the dance before he met Jane and he feels he can't break the date.
+This upsets Jane, but it turns out that Stan asked Bitsy to the dance before he met Jane and he feels he can't break the date.
 After the dance, Stan tells Jane about his time with Bitsy, saying that she made fun of his job.
 Stan turned pale before saying goodbye to Jane.
-Later, Julie calls Jane on the phone to tell her Stan was rushed to the hospital and had his appendix out.
+Later, her best friend Julie calls Jane on the phone to tell her Stan was rushed to the hospital and had his appendix out.

-In the end, Stan reassures Jane that she's his girlfriend, and gives her his ID bracelet as a symbol that they are going steady.
+In the end, Stan reassures Jane that she is his girlfriend, and gives her his ID bracelet as a symbol that they are going steady.